Sporting clays: History

 In the early 1900s, a number of British shooting schools adopted the use of clay targets to practice for driven-game shoots.
 Sporting Clays was originally used with live pigeons in the early 1900s, until they started using clay targets.
 When clay target began being used the sport became more popular.
 Rather than using standard distances, target angles and sizes, sporting clay courses are designed to simulate the hunting of ducks, pheasants, and even rabbits.
 Sporting clays makes it easier to practice bird hunting in the off-season because you can practice a flight pattern you struggle with or just practice for fun.
 After, clay target shooting quickly attracted a large following.
 The first British Open, England's premier sporting clays competition, was held in 1925.
 Sporting Clays was introduced to American shooters by Bob Brister in his feature article in Field & Stream magazine in July 1980.
 On September 27, 1980, the first Sporting Clays shoot was held at Remington's Lordship Gun Club in Connecticut.
 Ninety shooters participated, including executives from the National Shooting Sports Foundation (NSSF).
 The following spring, at Bob Brister's suggestion, the legendary Chris Cradock from England designed a Sporting Clays venue at Remington Farms, which was used to introduce the sport to Outdoor Writers.
 In 1982, the oldest continuous Sporting Clays competitive event (The Norbert Buchmayer Society annual Gathering of Friends) began and continues to this day.
 In 1985, the United States Sporting Clays Association (USSCA) was formed in Houston, TX.
 Also in 1985, the Orvis Company sponsored the first U.S. National Sporting Clays Championship, which was held in Houston, Texas and continues to promote the sport via the annual Orvis Cup held at Sandanona Shooting Grounds.
 In 1989, the National Skeet Shooting Association (NSSA) in San Antonio, Texas, formed the National Sporting Clays Association (NSCA) to provide governance and promote Sporting Clays.
 Today sporting clays is one of the fastest growing sports in America, with more than three million people of all ages participating both competitively and recreationally.

-Pictures of courses, tower shooting and walk-up (Quail Walk) shooting have frequented magazines in the U.S.A. all the way back to 1912.
+Pictures of courses, tower shooting and walk-up (Quail Walk) shooting have frequented magazines in the United States all the way back to 1912.
 Edward Cave wrote an article in 1913 called "Clay Bird Golf" which included a diagram of his shooting course with all types of target presentations and two towers.
 The name may have been new in 1980, but the game has been played in America for over 100 years and several of today's target arrangements were known to have been used as early as 1884, and probably earlier.